My game plan is to research, condense my findings, and translate it into everyday language for busy people.

 The Life of John Nash

 I wouldn't have had good scientific ideas if I had thought normally.
-If I felt completely pressureless I don't think I would have gone in this pattern.— John Nash
+If I felt completely pressureless I don't think I would have gone in this pattern.

 The movie is based on the book Girl Interrupted, written by Susanna Kaysen.
 The story starts out when this young woman has a nervous breakdown and tries to commit suicide.
 She is hospitalized for eighteen months and given the diagnosis of borderline personality disorder.
-She has to deal with the illness which she is denying she has.
+She has to deal with the illness that she denies she has.
 Even though she struggles through most of the movie and the book, she learns how to manage the illness.

 I accessed the following articles on June 24 and 25, 2017.